madeline-scyphers/boa/docs/user_guide/package_overview.rst

     A goal for the next stage of development is to allow for model wrapper functions to be written in other languages (e.g., R)

-See the :mod:`instructions for creating a model wrapper <boa.wrappers>` for details.
+See the :doc:`instructions for creating a model wrapper </api/boa.wrappers>` for details.

 ************************
 Creating a run script